 So, you see, NOW is the time.
 Not tomorrow.
 Not by the end of the year.
 Not “let’s see where the chips fall before we make any moves”.
 Now.

 How consultancies can go about the process of revising their positioning

-As I explain on my positioning assessment page, positioning is not the vision of a consultancy.
+Positioning is not the vision of a consultancy.
 It’s not a brand definition.
 It’s not the external messaging or a marketing strategy.

 Positioning is a lot more foundational than all these individual parts.
 It’s about zooming in on the target audience's needs, understanding how they prioritize those needs and determining the most optimal way to resolve the top-of-the-list pain points with effective consulting expertise and/or services.

 It’s only once you clarify this foundational aspect of a business that consultancies can move on to their marketing and business development strategies, external messaging, etc.